nus-cs2103/website-base/admin/tp-ped-fragment.md

 Use the pain of dealing with this kind of bug reports as an opportunity to develop the following mindset:

 **(a) The product is _guilty until proven innocent_**: If the bug report has even a _hint_ of something amiss with the product, it's your (not the tester's) responsibility to try and prove if it is really a problem or not.
-Why? because finding a bug is a win for _you_ -- as you can then fix it and thereby avoid the humiliation of releasing a buggy product.
+Why? because finding a bug is a win for _you_ -- as you can then fix it and thereby avoid the embarrassment of releasing a buggy product.

 **(b) A crappy bug report is better than no bug report**: If the bug actually exists, it is better to have _some_ indication about it than none at all.
 In a real project, a tester that fails to find bugs can cause more harm to your career than a tester who finds bugs but doesn't report them well.